Health and well-being:

 Substance Abuse Prevention

 SMU has a permanent Commission on Substance Abuse Prevention, made up of mental health experts, student life administrators, faculty and students, which meets regularly to assess the University’s efforts and outcomes.
-The Commission’s 2012-13 report and previous reports are online.
+The Commission’s reports are online.

-We hope you will use the Live Responsibly site to learn about our many student services, including assessments, interventions, referrals, counseling and support for students in recovery.
+We hope you will use the Live Responsibly site to learn about SMU's many student services, including assessments, interventions, referrals, counseling and support for students in recovery.

-In addition to this website, parents will find useful information in the SMU Family Handbook and on the SMU Parents website.
+In addition to this website, parents will find useful information on the SMU Parents website.